Ocean County Jail, NJ

 Q

-When can I schedule and cancel a video visit at Ocean County Jail?
+When can I schedule a video visit and what are the hours?

-Schedule video visits on the VVSC scheduling website or the GTL VisMobile app at least one day and no more than seven days in advance.
-Cancel any visit at least 24 hours before the scheduled start time.
+Schedule through the VVSC scheduling website or the GTL VisMobile app at least one day and no more than seven days in advance, and cancel at least 24 hours ahead.
+Video visitation hours are weekdays 6:00 PM to 10:00 PM and weekends 8:00 AM to 3:00 PM; eligible inmates get two 15-minute visits per week, and a paid 16-minute visit costs $4.

 Visitation